usdoj-crt/beta-ada/_pages/guides/intro-to-ada.md

 - Intellectual disabilities
 - Major depressive disorder
 - Traumatic brain injury

+The ADA covers many other disabilities not listed here.

 ## The ADA Prohibits Disability Discrimination in Many Areas of Life